teshaTe/Interior-Distance-Fields/README.md

 This project relies on the following libraries:

-OpenGL, OpenMP, Eigen 3.0+, Glib, GTS, libIgl, python3
+OpenGL, OpenMP, Eigen 3.0+, Glib, GTS, libIgl, python3, SFML

 This project relies on the following projects: